Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     ```
     - When running this command, you must select the `subscription name` and `location` from the drop-down menus to specify the deployment location for all resources.
     - Please be aware that this sample can only be deployed in the EastUS2, WestUS2, or CentralUS regions.
 Make sure you choose one of these regions during the deployment process.
-    - The azd provision command will prompt you to enter values for the `existingResourceGroupName` and `fhirid` parameters:
+    - The azd provision command will prompt you to enter values for the `B2CTenantId`, `StandaloneAppClientId`, `existingResourceGroupName`, `fhirid` and `smartonfhirwithb2c` parameters:
+        - `B2CTenantId` : This parameter takes Tenant ID of your B2C Tenant which you deployed earlier.
+            - Note: If you have opted for Microsoft Entra ID you can skip this parameter.
+        - `StandaloneAppClientId` : This parameter takes Application ID / Client ID of Inferno Standalone Patient App which you created earlier.
+            - Note: If you have opted for Microsoft Entra ID you can skip this parameter.
         - `existingResourceGroupName` : This parameter allows you to decide whether to deploy this sample in an existing resource group or to create a new resource group and deploy the sample.
 Leaving this parameter empty will create a new resource group named '{env_name}-rg' and deploy the sample.
 If you provide an existing resource group, the sample will be deployed in that resource group.
           - Note: If you are using an existing resource group, make sure that it does not already have a SMART on FHIR resource already deployed, because multiple samples in the same resource group are not supported.
           - Note: SMART on FHIR will need to be deployed in the same resource group as the associated FHIR server.
         - `fhirid`: This parameter allows you to decide whether to use an existing FHIR service or create a new one.
 Leaving this parameter empty will create a new FHIR service.
 If you wish to use an existing FHIR server, input the FHIR instance ID.
 Below are steps to retrieve the FHIR instance ID:
             1. Navigate to your FHIR service in Azure Portal.
             2. Click on properties in the left menu.
             3. Copy the "Id" field under the "Essentials" group.
+        - `smartonfhirwithb2c`: This parameter takes boolean value.
+If you have opted for B2C then select True and if you have opted for Microsoft Entra ID then select False.
         - Some important considerations when using an existing FHIR service instance:
             - The FHIR server instance and SMART on FHIR resources are expected to be deployed in the same resource group, so enter the same resource group name in the `existingResourceGroupName` parameter.
             - Enable the system-assigned status in the existing FHIR service, Follow the below steps: